Isaac Lipnitsky: Legacy and style

 Lipnitsky never got the chance to compete internationally in an individual tournament, missing out on the chance to earn international chess titles.
 Very few Soviet players got the chance to compete internationally during those years, and invitations were controlled by the USSR Chess Federation.
 In the Ukraine of his peak years, the region had more than 30 million people, and chess was very popular, with many strong players.
 By the chess standards of the 21st century, with Ukraine now an independent nation since 1991, Lipnitsky was certainly of International Master standard, and likely Grandmaster level.
 Lipnitsky achieved victories over most of the top Soviet players of his era during his peak years from 1948–56, including Paul Keres, Vasily Smyslov, Tigran Petrosian, Alexander Kotov, Yuri Averbakh, Igor Bondarevsky, Mark Taimanov, Efim Geller, Semyon Furman, Lev Aronin, Alexei Suetin, Ilya Kan, and Evgeny Vasiukov, among others.
 He had a wide opening repertoire with both colours, and his style was positional in nature, with tactics not dominating, but flowing from the situation.

 Personal life

-Isaac was а son of Oscar (d.
+Isaac was a son of Oscar (d.
 1975) and Sima (d.
 1958) and had one brother (Don).
 He was married to an actress Lyalya Leshchinskaya.
 They had one daughter Liana (June 2, 1946 - April 12, 2000).
 During World War II, he served as a corporal in an anti-spy unit.
 Lipnitsky died at age 35 in Kiev in 1959.
 The cause of death was polycythemia, a kind of chronic leucosis.
 It is mentioned in a book Isaak Lipnitsky by Vadim Teplitsky (Israel, 1993, in Russian).